mattmuench/openshift-virt-pocs/nad/nad-user-console/images/nad-namespaced-console.md

 # Creating local private networks - namespace specific - using the console

+Goal: As an administrator, I want to create private networks within a namespace that VMs can communicate on without the need of an additional network and no external access.
+I want to use the UI console only.

 An overview is available in [Overview to local networks](nad-overview.md).

 Namespace specific NADs can be used to provide an isolated local network that is not using the pod subnet.
 This is useful if an administrator needs to isolate any communication between pods or VMs from any other network and the potential access from unauthorized resources.